Ukulele Exams

 What Happens During An Exam?

-The full content of the exam is provided in the Exam Information Booklet, but the following is a brief outline of what you need to play in a ukulele exam:
+The following is a brief outline of what you need to play in a ukulele exam:

 • Rhythm Study: this mainly involves applying a pre-set rhythm pattern to a chord progression.